-All course materials are posted on Brightspace, and all assignments must be submitted via Brightspace.
+All course materials are posted on Brightspace, and MOST assignments will be submitted via Brightspace.
 Hence, students should check Brightspace regularly to keep up with course assignments.
 Please familiarize yourself with this course management software.
 The course can be accessed at brightspace.mclennan.edu.